ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage.md

 Running one of the simplest high-frequency liquidity taking strategies on the most liquid crypto exchange and turning a profit is very hard.
 It may be doable by a single person, provided the plaing field is level, but certainly requires hyperfocus.
-The money awaiting is not earth staggering expecially without Binance VIP.
+The money awaiting is not earth staggering especially without Binance VIP or if the assets traded are limited.

 Even though I did not reach the money printing phase, this odyssey of over 1300 commits was not for nothing.
 It gave me the excuse to learn a bunch of new things like Elixir, Nix, and C++, and left me with immense interest in and appreciation of financial engineering.